The 2018 IPF National Shield Competition is now open for entries.

 The co-ordinator for this year’s National Shield is Patrick Kavanagh, LIPF.

-We are delighted to welcome back Canson Infinity papers, along with their distributor Fine Art Papers as sponsors for this competition.
-They will be with us on competition day ready to answer all your questions about paper with a large stock to choose from.
+We are delighted to welcome back Sheldon Photo featuring Epson Printers and a variety of Fine Art papers.
+They will be with us on competition day ready to answer all your printing questions and with special offers and discounts.
+For more information and to place an order, please visit sheldonphoto.com

 Clubs entering the competition are stongly advised to check the rules for the competition.The remain the same as 2017.
 Please read the rules carefully.